Student Subjective Wellbeing Questionnaire

 Response-Referenced Interpretations

-Response-referenced interpretations take the average-item score and map it onto the closest anchor from the 4-point response scale.
-For average-item scores with decimals .50 or greater, round up to the response anchor associated with the next highest whole number; round down if the decimal is .49 or lesser.
+Response-referenced interpretations take the average-item score and map that onto the closest anchor from the 4-point response scale.
+For average-item scores with decimals .50 or greater, round up to the response anchor associated with the next highest whole number.
+Round down if the decimal is .49 or lesser.

 • 1.0–1.49 = almost never